Aerodrome Reporting Officer Skill Set AVISS00053

-This course is delivered in a classroom environment over a period of four days in Brisbane.
+This course is delivered in a classroom environment over a period of five days in Brisbane.
 You will be required to study material and practice exercises that we will provide to you.

 Industry career pathways are available to students who complete this national skill set:

 |AVISS000053 – Aerodrome Reporting Officer Skill Set||AVI Certificate III in Aviation (Aerodrome Operation)|

 The purpose of the Diploma qualification type is to qualify individuals who apply integrated technical and theoretical concepts in a broad range of contexts to undertake advanced skilled or paraprofessional work and as a pathway for further learning.
 Diploma qualifications are located at level 5 of the Australian Qualifications Framework.

 Our diploma qualifications are designed and accredited to enable graduates to demonstrate the learning outcomes expressed as knowledge, skills and the application of knowledge and skills specified in the level 5 criteria and the Diploma descriptor.
 Diploma qualifications allow pathways to higher education.